pulakk/Website-Builder-in-Javascript/README.md

 	$projects = scandir('projects/');

-	/* scandir lists two extra lines '.' and '..' for each folder and hence the count is set to be greater than 2*/ for($i = 2;$i<count($projects);$i++){
+	/* scandir lists two extra lines '.' and '..' for each folder and hence the count is started from 2 instead of 0 */ for($i = 2;$i<count($projects);$i++){
 		echo '<button class="load-project">'.$projects[$i].'</button>';
 	}